 Like predictive AI, generative AI systems are trained on large datasets to provide insights or produce results.
 But generative AI goes beyond predictive capabilities, creating content based on data in its ecosystem and user prompts.
 LLM is similarly powerful, using language-based content from its massive training datasets to predict and generate responses, interacting with users via text.

 That potential still comes with risks, especially as the technology continues to evolve for commercialization.
-From employees who query ChatGPT with propriety company information to prompts that end in obviously false information, enterprises may be eyeing generative AI with a mix of enthusiasm and caution.
+From employees who query ChatGPT with proprietary company information to prompts that end in obviously false information, enterprises may be eyeing generative AI with a mix of enthusiasm and caution.

 Some leaders may be waiting to see the technology mature to the point where a few key pillars are in place — but they’ll need to balance the waiting game with a proactive approach, continually assessing the opportunities and risks of adoption.
 And eventually, they’ll need to strategically make the leap or risk falling behind innovative competitors actively leveraging enterprise AI’s transformative capabilities.